ryan-mcclue/ryan-mcclue/src/knowledge.md

 With DMA, recieve an interrupt per packet.
 So, if 400Kb/s, interrupt difference is considerable.

-Often need to guarantee response in say 40ms.
-Know CPU frequency and routine cycle count.
-Generally in embedded, 5ms is an eternity for an ISR.
-Conceivable for 25us of work.
+A power supply will have 'settling time' before sending a power good signal.
+This time is to charge capacitors, feedback stabilisation etc.

 And it frequently comes from someone asking how long it takes this system to boot.
-Oh around 600 uS" Most of which is waiting for the power supply to settle down and send the power-good signal...
+System boot time is typically around 600 uS.
+This time is largely waiting for PSU to settle.
-Or the PLL to lock, or the 32 khz crystal to stabilize
+Then time for PLL to lock onto reference clock or crystal to stabilise.

 For low power, sometimes highspeed more power hungry WiFI better as active for shorter period of time than LoRa.
 UDP much better as no 3-way handshake.